Effective algebraic integration in bounded genus: Effective threshold and adjoint dimension

 The reader should notice that $\eff(\F)<1$ for every foliation on $\mathbb P^2$. \end{example}

-This is by no means a coincidence since $\KX = \KF + \CNF$ and foliations on a surface $X$ of negative Kodaira dimension will always have $\eff(\F)<1$ as $\KX$ is not pseudo-effective.
-If instead $X$ has non-negative Kodaira dimension then $\KX$ is pseudo-effective and consequently $\eff(\F)\ge1$ for every foliation on $X$.
+This is by no means a coincidence since $\KX = \KF + \CNF$ and foliations on a surface $X$ of negative Kodaira dimension will always have $\eff(\F)<1$ as $\KX$ is not pseudoeffective.
+If instead $X$ has non-negative Kodaira dimension then $\KX$ is pseudoeffective and consequently $\eff(\F)\ge1$ for every foliation on $X$.

-Similarly, one sees that $\eff(\F) = \infty$ if and only if both $\KF$ and $\CNF$ are pseudo-effective.
-Foliations with pseudo-effective conormal bundle have recently been classified by Touzet, \cite{2014arXiv14046985}.
-They fit in one of the following descriptions: \begin{enumerate} \item after a finite \'{e}tale cover $\F$ is defined by a closed holomorphic $1$-form; or \item there exists a morphism from $X$ to a quotient of a polydisc $\mathbb D^m$ by an irreducible lattice and $\F$ is the pull-back of one of the $m$ tautological foliations on the polydisk.
-In particular $\F$ is transversely hyperbolic. \end{enumerate} Notice that the dimension of the ambient manifold is not necessarily equal to the dimension of the polydisk.
+Similarly, one sees that $\eff(\F) = \infty$ if and only if both $\KF$ and $\CNF$ are pseudoeffective.
+Foliations with pseudoeffective conormal bundle have recently been classified by Touzet, \cite{2014arXiv14046985}.
+They fit in one of the following descriptions: \begin{enumerate} \item after a finite \'{e}tale cover $\F$ is defined by a closed holomorphic $1$-form; or \item there exists a morphism from $X$ to a quotient of a polydisc $\mathbb D^m$ by an irreducible lattice and $\F$ is the pull-back of one of the $m$ tautological foliations on the polydisc.
+In particular $\F$ is transversely hyperbolic. \end{enumerate} Notice that the dimension of the ambient manifold is not necessarily equal to the dimension of the polydisc.

 \begin{remark} Using the identity $\KX = \KF + \CNF$ we can write

 when $\varepsilon \neq 1$. \end{remark}

 When $\eff(\F)$ is small, we will often work with $\KF + \varepsilon \KX$ as that is more convenient.